 - e.
 Demonstrate that its network providers are credentialed as required by 42 CFR §438.214. - iii.
-The Contractor shall comply with the following timely access requirements: - Meet and require its network providers to meet Department standards for timely access to care and services, taking into account the urgency of the need for services; - Ensure that the network providers offer hours of operation that are no less than the hours of operation offered to commercial beneficiaries or comparable to Medicaid FFS, if the provider serves only Medicaid beneficiaries; - c.
-Make services included in this Agreement available 24 hours a day, 7 days a week, when medically necessary; - d.
-Establish mechanisms to ensure compliance by network providers: - e.
-Monitor network providers regularly to determine compliance; and - f.
+The Contractor shall comply with the following timely access requirements: - a.
+Meet and require its network providers to meet Department standards for timely access to care and services, taking into account the urgency of the need for services. - Ensure that the network providers offer hours of operation that are no less than the hours of operation offered to commercial beneficiaries or comparable to Medicaid FFS, if the provider serves only Medicaid beneficiaries. - c.
+Make services included in this Agreement available 24 hours a day, 7 days a week, when medically necessary. - d.
+Establish mechanisms to ensure compliance by network providers. - e.
+Monitor network providers regularly to determine compliance. - f.
 Take corrective action if there is a failure to comply by a network provider. - iv.
-Access and cultural considerations. - a.
+Access and cultural considerations (WIC 14029.91). - a.
 The Contractor shall participate in the Department's efforts to promote the delivery of services in a culturally competent manner to all beneficiaries, including those with limited English proficiency and diverse cultural and ethnic backgrounds, disabilities, and regardless of gender, sexual orientation or gender identity. - v.
-Accessibility considerations. - a.
+Accessibility considerations (45 CFR §§ 92.204 & 92.205). - a.
+The Contractor shall ensure that their health programs or activities provided through electronic and information technology are accessible to individuals with disabilities, unless doing so would result in undue financial and administrative burdens or a fundamental alteration in the nature of the health programs or activities.
+When undue financial and administrative burdens or a fundamental alteration exist, the covered entity shall provide information in a format other than an electronic format that would not result in such undue financial and administrative burdens or a fundamental alteration but would ensure, to the maximum extent possible, that individuals with disabilities receive the benefits or services of the health program or activity that are provided through electronic and information technology b.
 The Contractor shall ensure that network providers provide physical access, reasonable accommodations, and accessible equipment for Medicaid beneficiaries with physical or mental disabilities.
+The Contractor and its network providers shall make reasonable modifications to policies, practices, or procedures when such modifications are necessary to avoid discrimination on the basis of disability, unless the Contractor or its network providers can demonstrate that making the modifications would fundamentally alter the nature of the health program or activity.
+For the purposes of this section, the term "reasonable modifications" shall be interpreted in a manner consistent with the term as set forth in the ADA Title II regulation at 28 CFR 35.130(b)(7).